Redwall (TV series): Telecast and home media

-Redwall was originally aired on Teletoon in Canada, along with being independently distributed in the U.S. by American Public Television through public television stations.
-Currently, the series is now streaming on Tubi.
+Redwall was originally aired on Teletoon (now as "Cartoon Network") in Canada, along with being independently distributed in the U.S. by American Public Television through public television stations.
+As of 2024, the show is currently streaming on Amazon.

-The series has been released on VHS and DVD in English, French, German, Russian and Arabic.
+The series has been released on VHS and DVD in five languages: English, French, German, Russian and Arabic.
 In the U.S., all three seasons were released on DVD by Funimation, while in Canada distribution was handled by Kaboom Entertainment, and then, Sony Pictures Home Entertainment re-issued Redwall: The Adventures Begin and other series on July 1, 2016.
 In the United Kingdom, FremantleMedia, Abbey Home Media (through its Tempo Video label) and Just Entertainment Ltd released the series on VHS and DVD.
 In Australia, MRA Entertainment Group and Eagle Entertainment released several volumes of the series.
-In Germany, m2 Verlag GmbH - Best Entertainment and Pidax have both released multiple volumes of the series on DVD.
+In Germany, m2 Verlag GmbH - Best Entertainment and Pidax have both released all volumes of the series on DVD.
 In France, StudioCanal released the first two seasons on DVD.